-Note Receivable
+Notes Receivable

-Notes receivable are stated at unpaid principal balances, less an allowance for note losses.
+Notes receivable are stated at unpaid principal balances, less an allowance for uncollectable amounts.
 Management periodically evaluates the note for collectability based on inherent collection risks and adverse situations that may affect the borrower's ability to repay.
 Notes for which no payments have been received for a period of time are considered delinquent.
 After all collection efforts are exhausted, any amounts deemed uncollectible based upon an assessment of the debtor's financial condition are written off.
-As of December 31, 2013 and 2012, management determined that an allowance is not necessary.
+As of December 31, 2015 and 2014, management determined that an allowance is necessary for a note receivable in the amount of \$5,179.
+The amount has been determined to be uncollectible and as such management has fully reserved the \$5,179.